 Teaching & Supervision

-- Manage and teach a variety of DIM, DDK Kandidat, and GBI Bachelor, courses.
-In Autumn 2015, I will be teaching 'IT Globalisation & Culture'.
+Manage and teach on a variety of Master DIM, DDK, and Bachelor GBI courses.

-- At present, I am course manager for 'Writing Innovation Studio' a 7.5 ECTS DIM Masters course, but available to all Masters students.
+At present, I am course manager for 'Writing Innovation Studio' a 7.5 ECTS DIM Masters course, available to all Masters students at ITU.

-I am also available to run a Speculative Futures Writing Workshop.
-This is a half or full day PhD workshop that provides and supports creative writing techniques for academic writing.
+I am also available to run a Speculative Futures Writing PhD Workshop.
+This supports creative writing techniques for academic writing.
 I have run this workshop for both doctoral students, and for academic faculty.